 You can register to play, host or listen to the Concert for the Planet.
-We’d love to know more about you so that we can send updated information, and if you register and join the Global Orchestra we’ll be able to keep you updated with new content, tips and other important information about putting on your event during the Concert for the Planet.
+We’d love to know more about you so that we can send updated information, if you register and join the Global Orchestra we’ll know that all updated information is getting to the right person.

 Where to Play or Listen

 Host your Global Orchestra event in a location that will fit your players, their instruments, and your audience.
 This could be your home, a park, a place of work, a school hall or somewhere in your community.
 Councils offer hall hire waivers for community events.
 Get in touch with them to see if they would like support your event and group.

 Arranging your space